whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 **Challenge.**  Write a snakemake pipeline that processes these reads.
 Your pipeline should:

 * Take in a set of fastq read files named by accessions as described above.
-To keep things well-organised, it's a good idea to put these in a subdirectory, so they will look something like this:
+To keep things well-organised, it's a good idea to keep these in a subdirectory, so they will look something like this:

 ```
    data/reads/ERR377582_1.fastq.gz